terraform-google-modules/terraform-example-foundation/3-networks/README.md

 1. Rename `common.auto.example.tfvars` to `common.auto.tfvars` and update the file with values from your environment and bootstrap.
 See any of the envs folder [README.md](./envs/production/README.md) files for additional information on the values in the `common.auto.tfvars` file.
 1. Rename `shared.auto.example.tfvars` to `shared.auto.tfvars` and update the file with the `target_name_server_addresses`.
 1. Rename `access_context.auto.example.tfvars` to `access_context.auto.tfvars` and update the file with the `access_context_manager_policy_id`.
-1. Update `backend.tf` with your bucket from bootstrap.
+1. Update `backend.tf` with your bucket name from the bootstrap step.
    ```
    for i in `find -name 'backend.tf'`; do sed -i 's/UPDATE_ME/<YOUR-BUCKET-NAME>/' $i; done
    ```